 Meet Ahmed, Survivor from Afghanistan

 Ahmed hasn’t seen or been with his wife and three daughters for 9 years now.
-His asylum hearing in immigration court, scheduled earlier this month, was canceled due to the government shutdown.
+His asylum hearing in immigration court, scheduled in early January, was canceled due to the government shutdown.
 When the government re-opens, his case will likely be rescheduled for sometime in 2022.
 Had the judge awarded Ahmed asylum, he would have been able to reunite with his family by mid-summer.

 Ahmed’s family, who barely escaped the horror of the Taliban, now languish in a U.N. refugee camp in India.
 It is a reality that is almost impossible to imagine for most us here in the US.
 Everyday, he is tormented by anxiety for their safety.
 He feels guilty for leaving his wife and girls behind as they only had enough money saved up for one person to make the journey to America.